New year brings new try to redevelop shuttered Adams school

 The idea is to redevelop the north classroom wing into either rental or condominium housing, depending on how the winning bidder wants to approach it, Green said.
 The town hopes to keep control of the south section for community uses.

 Green explained that the plan is to move the Council on Aging into the three classroom spaces in the southern end of the building, which also includes the auditorium, gymnasium and administrative offices.
-He noted that the gymnasium is in use by youth sports and other groups, and could soon be the setting for town elections.
+He noted that the gymnasium is in use by youth sports and other groups, and soon could be the setting for town elections.
 The auditorium can be used for Town Meeting and other community events.

 “Everyone thinks the building is in excellent shape and a great candidate for redevelopment,” Green said.

-The RFP is available from the Community Development Department at Town Hall, 8 Park St., Adams, Mass., 01220, Monday through Thursday, 8:30 a.m. to 5 p.m. or via email, dcesan@town.adams.ma.us.
+The RFP is available from the Community Development Department at Town Hall, 8 Park St., Adams, MA 01220, Monday through Thursday, 8:30 a.m. to 5 p.m. or via email, dcesan@town.adams.ma.us.

-Proposals in response to the RFP must be returned to the Town Administrator’s Office at 8 Park Street, 2nd Floor, Adams, MA, 01220 no later than 4 p.m., Thursday, April 8, 2021 and clearly marked “RFP #21-002: Disposition & Redevelopment of Real Property at 30 Columbia Street.”
+Proposals in response to the RFP must be returned to the Town Administrator’s Office at 8 Park St., 2nd Floor, Adams, MA, 01220 no later than 4 p.m.
+April 8 and clearly marked “RFP #21-002: Disposition & Redevelopment of Real Property at 30 Columbia Street.”

 ADAMS — After years of stabilizing and repairing the Adams Memorial Middle School, the town has issued a request for proposal to find a partner willing to redevelop the classroom sections of …